 The College Board shall appoint the Board of Directors of the Academy ("Academy Board").
 The Academy Board has all the powers and duties permitted by law to manage the business, property and affairs of the Academy.
-The Academy Board is responsible for assuring that the Academy operates according to the terms and conditions of its contract and the applicable laws.
-The Bylaws further describe the Academy Board's governance structure.
+The Academy Board is responsible for assuring that the Academy operates according to the terms and conditions of this Contract and Applicable Law.
+Contract Schedule 2: Bylaws, Articles IV and V, set forth a further description of the Academy Board's governance structure.

 The Academy is incorporated as a non-stock, directorship nonprofit corporation.
-The College Board establishes the initial number of board members to be five (5).
-The Academy Board shall have at least five, but no more than 9 members, as determined by the College Board.
-The College Board shall select the members of the Academy Board according to the terms and conditions set forth by the College Board.
-The names of the initial Academy Board members and their terms of office are contained in the Resolution.
-The selection of subsequent Academy Board members will be administered according to the Bylaws.
+The Academy Board shall have at least five (5), but no more than nine (9) members, as determined by the College Board.
+The College Board shall select the members of the Academy Board according to the terms and conditions set forth by the Bay Mills Community College Board of Regents.

 The Academy Board shall manage the business, property and affairs of the Academy.
-The Academy Board shall set all educational, fiscal, and administrative policies for the Academy.
-A copy of the Academy's organizational chart is set forth below.
+The Academy Board shall set all educational, fiscal and administrative policies for the Academy.